-GPS impacts that contribute to economic growth and productivity
+Impacts that contribute to economic growth and productivity

 - Improvements in the provision of infrastructure and services that enhance transport efficiency and lower the cost of transportation through:

-- improvements in journey time reliability
+- o improvements in journey time reliability

-- easing of severe congestion
+- o easing of severe congestion

 - o more efficient freight supply chains

-- better use of existing transport capacity.
+- o better use of existing transport capacity.

 - Better access to markets, employment and areas that contribute to economic growth.

 - A secure and resilient transport network.